International New Arrivals

 Mrs Bashir is our Parent Support Advisor (PSA).
 She helps our parents in any way she can!

 We constantly strive to celebrate the diversity in our school; there are over 40 languages spoken here!
 Furthermore, we were proud to be given the very first ‘School of Sanctuary’ status in the whole of the Tees Valley.
 Everyone is welcome at our school.
 We do two food collections each year: one during Harvest time, and the other to coincide with Refugee week in June.
-These donations are given to The Mary Thompson Fund or The Red Cross.
+These donations are given to a local charity, The Mary Thompson Fund, or to The Red Cross.

 Click here to find out more! https://schools.cityofsanctuary.org/